eirikt/default-webapp-vue-vite-vercel/README.md

 `App.js` is a _Vue component_, a `createApp`-compliant object with a _Vue template_.
 Internally, Vue's `createApp` function will return a VDOM node, possibly a VDOM tree, which Vue uses when updating the DOM.

+All initial application state can now be moved from `index.html` to `App.js`:
 `index.html`:
 ```html
 <!DOCTYPE html>